+Our current network infrastructure has served the District well in terms of the wired model.
+In anticipation of the wireless phase, the District applied for and received E-rate funding and upgraded all switches to POE+.
 The installation of the new switches took place in the summer of 2017.
-In the summer of 2018, the District purchased wireless access points for all instructional spaces from Erie One BOCES which provides comprehensive wireless coverage for all buildings in district effective in the fall of 2018.
-The upgraded infrastructure and wireless system provide significantly improved coverage, reliability, and manageability for future additional devices.
+In the summer of 2018, the District purchased wireless access points for all instructional spaces from Erie One BOCES which will provide comprehensive wireless coverage for all buildings in district effective in the fall of 2018.
+The upgraded infrastructure and wireless system will provide significantly improved coverage, reliability, and manageability for future additional devices.
 The District will continue to monitor network activity of all users by utilizing the Lightspeed content filtering appliance and by managing group access rights through the use of profiles in our Active Directory and mobile device management (MDM) applications.